SAN1713911S/SAN1713911S/README.md

 <h1 align="center">Hey 👋, I'm Santiago!</h1>
-<h3 align="center">A passionate data analyst from Colombia</h3>
+<h3 align="center">A passionate data scientist from Cota, Colombia</h3>

 - 🔭 I’m currently working on data analitycs

-- 🌱 I’m currently learning on new techniques
+- 🌱 I’m currently learning on new techniques, tools and skills

-- 👯 I’m looking to collaborate on data science and IA proyects
+- 👯 I’m looking to collaborate on data science machine learning and IA proyects

-- 💬 Ask me about Python
+- 💬 Ask me about Python, Dataikiu and Power BI

 - 📫 How to reach me: santyo.nino@gmail.com